lauritzgames/CoolBot/README.md

 # 🤖 CoolBot

-CoolBot is a private, custom-built Discord bot designed by [LauritzGames](https://lauritz.games) to enhance server functionality with Fun Commands, user management.
+CoolBot is a pulic, custom-built Discord bot designed by [LauritzGames](https://lauritz.games) to enhance server functionality with Fun Commands, user management.

 ---